Skip to content

 4. Hashing: A SHA256 hash is generated to detect duplicate files.
 If a duplicate is found, the new upload acts as a "symlink" to the existing file (Database-level cloning), saving storage space.

-5. Final Move: The valid file is renamed to ./videos/uploads/{uuid}.tmp and registered in the database.
+5. Registration: The valid file is registered in the database and queued for media processing.

 2. The Worker Loop